oresat/oresat-linux/docs/standards/oresat-projects.rst

 ---------------

 All OreSat software should be put in a Debian package, so it can easily be updated with the `oresat-linux-updater`_.
-Projects that use compiled langauges should make binary debian package (precompile), less compliling on the satellite the better.
+Also, projects that use compiled langauges should make binary debian package (precompile) as the less compliling on the satellite the better.

 All OreSat Linux packages are upload to https://debian.oresat.org/packages/, so